SPI-Birds/metadata/README.md

 The final step is sharing the new web page with the rest of the SPI-Birds team and inform the contributors that the website is live.

-Inform [spibirds@nioo.knaw.nl](mailto:spibirds@nioo.knaw.nl) or [Stefan](mailto:s.vriend@nioo.knaw.nl) that a new web page is created.
-Attach the .xml file and the map, so that the can be archived on the NIOO servers.
+- Inform [spibirds@nioo.knaw.nl](mailto:spibirds@nioo.knaw.nl) or [Stefan](mailto:s.vriend@nioo.knaw.nl) that a new web page is created.
+- Upload the xml file and the map to the [metadata folder on Google Drive](https://drive.google.com/drive/folders/1yULGc0yzyMqOfuouSTL3W7UVw5yReHSQ?usp=drive_link), so that the can be archived on the NIOO servers.

-Inform the contributors that the web page of their study is now live.
+- Inform the contributors that the web page of their study is now live.
 Cc spibirds@nioo.knaw.nl.
 Use the [email template](/inst/extdata/email-template).